Facing mental health crises

 The Treatment Advocacy Center, a national nonprofit, has estimated that some 25% of fatal police shootings involve someone with severe mental illness.
 According to a 2015 report from the center, “reducing encounters between on-duty law enforcement and individuals with the most severe psychiatric diseases may represent the single most immediate, practical strategy for reducing fatal police shootings in the United States.”

-This is precisely what Mr. Casey’s bill aims to do.
+This is precisely what Casey’s bill aims to do.
 The Human-services Emergency Logistics Program Act, or HELP Act, would bump non-criminal emergency calls from 911 to mental health support agencies.
 In essence, it would connect non-criminal calls with social services rather than law enforcement officers.
-This is a good thing.